-Course lectures will be delivered in-person in Gregory Hall.
+Course lectures will be delivered in-person.
 Math Assignments and formative tutorials will be available through Moodle.
 There will be readings and assignments from provided sources and one required textbook.
 Exams will be given in-person during regularly scheduled lecture time.